Operation Poomalai: Operation

-The first of the flights left Bangalore at 15:55 and flew towards the Coramandel coast, where they were met by four Mirage escorts.
+The first of the flights left Bangalore at 15:55 and flew towards the Coromandel Coast, where they were met by four Mirage escorts.
 One Mirage stayed back acting as radio relay, along with two additional An-32s over Tamil Nadu, which acted as radio relay to Bangalore.
 The An-32s carried almost 25 tons of relief supplies, consisting of rice, milk powder, vegetables, and kerosene.

 The flight leader attempted radio contact with Colombo ATC over the civilian air traffic radio channel at 16:47, but was unable to establish contact.
 The mission approached Jaffna peninsula at about 16:50 and sighted Jaffna Town itself at 17:00.
 The aircraft descended from 12000 feet to about 1500 feet and carried out the drop at the drop zone about 7 km from the town of Jaffna.
-The aircraft then turned in a western direction, flying over Palay airbase before turning north and heading for the Indian coast.
+The aircraft then turned in a western direction, flying over Palay Air Base before turning north and heading for the Indian coast.

 The mission arrived back to over Bangalore at 18:13.